araschermer/python-code/README.md

 <h3 align="center">Projects in python</h3>

   <p > <br />In this repository, I provide implementation and documentation to some projects using python.
-The projects are mainly focused on problem solving and gaining the first experience using the most essential frameworks, relational database management systems  and other python modules.
+The projects are mainly foc

+  on problem solving and gaining the first experience using the most essential frameworks, relational database management systems, and other python modules.

    <br />
     <br />